 Even under the best circumstances, student loans can have major consequences on your finances.

 In addition to the large monthly payments that you will have for years, it will also limit your ability to borrow money in the future.
 Student loans have a major impact on your debt-to-income ratio.
 When a mortgage company or other lender makes a credit decision, they look at this number.
 If you have a ton of debt, it can often mean denials or higher interest rates.
 Many student loan borrowers find that their debt is the reason that they have to delay getting married, buying a house, or having children.

 Keep in mind that student loan debt shows up on the credit report of your cosigner as well.
 That means they will have the same issues concerning debt-to-income ratios as well.

 Most Important: Borrow Only What Is Necessary

-When I was in law school, I was given this piece of advice: you can live like a lawyer during law school or you can live like a lawyer when you graduate — but not both.
+When I was in law school, I was given this piece of advice: you can live like a lawyer during law school, or you can live like a lawyer when you graduate — but not both.
 In other words, if you spend a bunch of money while you are in school, you will be living on the cheap long after graduating.

 While tuition and books might cost a fortune, there are many ways to keep costs low.
 Substitute a less expensive option whenever possible.
 A weekend camping and drinking cheap beer with friends is just as much fun as expensive cocktails at a fancy hotel.
 If you are not sick of ramen noodles by the time you graduate, you are spending too much money on food.

-The Private Student Loan Warning…
+A Final Private Student Loan Warning…

 The Student Loan Horror Stories you have heard are real.
 Private student loans are a leading cause.

-If you are going to borrow, be smart and borrow responsibly.
-Practice safe borrowing.
+If you are going to borrow, be smart, and borrow responsibly — practice safe borrowing.
 Your future self will thank you.